ronmichel/TheRock/docs/development/new_component_onboarding.md

 ## Pre-Requisites
 Before you start, ensure you have:
-- A publicly or privately accessible upstream repository for your component (cloneable).
+- A publicly accessible upstream repository for your component (cloneable).
 - A reproducible build (preferably CMake) of your component.
 - A test suite (smoke and full/regression) that can be run non-interactively in CI.
 - Any patches needed for TheRock integration (packaged as `.patch` files).